 Post a picture of a “Red Umbrella” and give your pledge to #EVASW #17daysofaction and ask your friends to the same – tag us in!

 Whether you are coming along to have a laugh with Miranda Kane, or to hear the real life stories of the women we support in their own words performed through spoken word poetry, we would love to see you there.
-We would also like to welcome any professionals who may come into contact with sex workers to our free training and awareness event (date tbc) to ensure that everyone working with sex workers are aware of the awful challenges they face.
+We would also like to welcome any professionals who may come into contact with sex workers to our free training and awareness event on the 4th December to ensure that everyone working with sex workers are aware of the awful challenges they face.

 All Night Outreach

-On the 15th December our dedicated staff and volunteers will be running the outreach bus in Holbeck all night from 8pm – 4am whilst those back at the office will be completing an all night cycle ride with staff and volunteers swapping in to keep the bike moving.
-We will need as many people as possible at the office for support and to keep morale strong!
+On the 15th December our dedicated staff and volunteers will be running the outreach bus in Holbeck all night from 8pm – 4am.
+We will need as many people as possible at our base to keep morale strong!
 There will also be practical tasks that will need carrying out on the night such as keeping the van stocked up with condoms, food and drinks etc. If you would like to get involved we can promise you a crazily busy night where you will be able to meet the majority of our staff and get a real sense of what we do and what it feels like to be at the heart of a Basis campaign.
 If you can’t make it down to the office than you can also support us by donating to our campaign page here.

 Christmas Celebtrations with service users